ibm-cloud-docs/billing-usage/subscription_acct_faq.md

 # FAQs for subscription accounts
 {: #subscription-account}

-FAQs for subscription accounts include entries about subscription credit, subscription terms, and other subscription related self-help information.
+FAQs for subscription accounts include entries about subscription credit, subscription terms, and other subscription-related self-help information.
 {: shortdesc}

 ## How do I add subscription credit to my account?